 Based in the historic town of Tarboro, ENCIP is a homegrown program that matches motivated students from around the country with thoughtfully designed, community-focused internships.

 ENCIP maintains a strong relationship with Tarboro Freedom School, a summer program that combats summer slide for students who may not be able to afford summer camps and other enrichment activities.
-Our interns have taken a vital hands-on role to give these underprivileged students the skills, knowledge, and experiences they need to succeed.
+Our student-teachers work to give these underprivileged kids the skills, knowledge, and experiences they need to succeed.

-In Summer 2018, the Rural Opportunity Institute hosted its first intern through ENCIP.
-Rural Opportunity is a social innovation lab studying the lifetime effects of adverse childhood events, and how to prevent them.
+Rural Opportunity Institute (ROI) is a social innovation lab studying the lifetime effects of adverse childhood events, and how to prevent them.
 This summer, the ROI intern will work on documentation, branding, and communications projects, as well as market research in the realm of health technology.

-Edgecombe County's Vidant Hospital hosts interns in the field of end-of-life care.
-Last summer, our intern designed and conducted a survey of Vidant-Edgecombe Hospital's engagement with end-of-life care.
+Edgecombe County's Vidant Hospital hosts interns in the field of advance care planning.
+Last summer, our intern designed and conducted a survey of Vidant-Edgecombe Hospital's engagement with advance care planning.
 This internship may also involve disseminating information and raising awareness on healthcare power of attorney and other end-of-life concepts — vital topics in low-resource communities of Eastern NC.

 At Michael’s Angels Girls Club, interns work to build confidence and opportunity for underprivileged girls in Edgecombe County.
 This multifaceted internship includes a variety of teaching opportunities plus program planning and management.